Here are some of the most frequently-asked questions about the "Rescue Sirens" series. Click the + sign to expand each answer!

 The short answer: in terms of intended age group, the "Rescue Sirens" novel is comparable to J.K.
 Rowling's "Harry Potter" series.

-We know that nothing beats a book that you can hold in your hands, however, so we're working on affordable international distribution, and we appreciate your patience while we do so!
+We know that nothing beats a book that you can hold in your hands, however — and our children's storybook, "Rescue Sirens and the Great Fish Round-Up," is NOT available on Kindle — so we're working on affordable international distribution, and we appreciate your patience while we do so!

 "Rescue Sirens: The Search for the Atavist" co-author and cover artist Chris Sanders was born and raised in Colorado, which had no beaches and very very cold water.
 He learned to draw on the blank sides of office forms his dad permanently borrowed from work, with Blackwing pencils likewise liberated.
 Chris eventually traveled to California to seek a future in animated movies.
 In the evenings, he draws mermaids and monsters and occasionally writes stories.